 Another fig favorite, this cake was decorated with textured icing and a drip finish.
 The dark, deep, and moody shades of this sweet treat are pure fall magic.

-This tiered white cake was paired with a navy base for an added pop of color.
+This tiered white cake was wrapped with a cascade of seasonal blooms for an added pop of color.
 This is a classic choice to add a subtle fall-flavor to your seasonal nuptials.

 This wedding cake was accented with fondant feathers and greenery by Sweets Bakeshop.
 It's almost too pretty to eat!